pretix/pretix-docs/docs/guides/widget.md

 This section explains how to influence product availability in the widget by using filters or preselecting vouchers.

-#### Offering certain products through the widget only
+#### Offering certain products exclusively through the widget

-If you want to offer certain products through the widget only and not in your shop, then you should **preselect a voucher** in the widget.
+If you want to offer certain products exclusively through the widget and not in your shop, then you should **preselect a voucher** in the widget.
 Preselecting a voucher means that the widget will behave as if the customer entered the voucher code.
 This section tells you how to make a product only available with a voucher and how to preselect that voucher using the `voucher` attribute in the widget code.

-Navigate to :navpath:Your Event → :fa3-ticket: Products → Products: and create or edit the admission product in question.
+Navigate to :navpath:Your event → :fa3-ticket: Products → Products: and create or edit the admission product in question.
 Open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".

 Set the visibility toggle next to this option to "Hide product if unavailable" (:btn-icon:fa3-eye-slash::).